How to knit a cat and kitten – knitting pattern and expert tips

 – If your cat is not intended for a ‘cuddly’ toy cat then use broom bristles for whiskers (someone from the Facebook page #imadethisrabbit did this to great effect!)

 – It’s up to you whether you choose toy cat eyes (with a slit pupil) or regular round pupil toy eyes – both work equally as well as each other – selection available to buy on Etsy here)

 Four free knitting patterns by Claire

 If you’ve loved Claire’s bunny and kitten patterns, it’s worth knowing that subscribers to Claire’s mailing list can claim their free bi-monthly #freebeefridayknits knitting patterns.
-The last two were a cuddly polar bear knitting pattern and sweet Jemima Puddleduck pattern.
+Four free patterns that Claire is happy to share with you here too: polar bear knitting pattern sweet Jemima Puddleduck pattern, adorable Baby bunny and bright-eyed Squirrel.

 Are you a maker, grower or creative course provider?
 Like to list with us and benefit from joining our supportive community?
 We’d love to hear from you.
 Check out the packages we offer on our Join Us page and get more details from our Information pack here